 So I started reading about iris analysis and eye iridology basics online, took new pictures of my eyes today (July 2014) and mapped out the different areas of the eyes compared to the iridology chart - comparing my iris pictures from last year to the iris pics of today.

 Below are diagrams of what I could make out (keep in mind that this is my very first attempt to read the iris and don't have any experience or training in the field whatsoever).
 To see the images bigger, right-click on them and choose: 'view image'.
 Then you can also zoom in with pressing 'Ctrl' and '+' at the same time (apple-click and apple-+ on Macs).

 The analysis seemed very interesting and revealing.
-The more I looked at the image of my eye blown up in size on the computer, the more I thought it seemed like the white areas must have shown congestion of some kind, lymph and mucous.
+The more I looked at the image of my iris (blown up in size) on the computer, the more I thought it seemed like the white areas must have shown congestion of some kind, lymph and mucus.
 But why this would be the case seemed mysterious - as if the nerves themselves got lymph congestion in them and transported it to the eye!
-Could the eye have mucous congestion within it?
+Could the eye have mucus congestion within it?

-Furthermore on the first analysis it seemed that the mucous had moved within the year from the other organs more towards the middle of the eye, towards colon and intestines... and so my mind started theorising whether that meant that the mucous was moving towards the elimination organs to be cleaned out of the body.
+Furthermore on the first analysis it seemed that the mucus had moved within the year from the other organs more towards the middle of the eye, towards colon and intestines... and so my mind started theorising whether that meant that the mucus was moving towards the elimination organs to be cleaned out of the body.